Thinking about enrolling in an early college program at your local community college?

 - Facilities were renovated to include new, interactive and state-of-the-art labs and studios.

-- Student media includes: Webster Journal student newspaper, Galaxy Radio, The Ampersand magazine.
+- Student media includes: Webster Journal student newspaper, Webster Insider, The Ampersand magazine.

 - Special events offered for SOC students include Communication Careers Week and Media Academy.